 Zone VI Modified Meters

-Fred Picker, the publisher of The Zone VI Newsletter, modified some light meters.
-The goal of the modifications was to improve the accuracy of the meters when used with black and white film.
+Fred Picker, the publisher of The Zone VI Newsletter, had a service that would modify a Pentax digital spot meter to be used with the Zone System.
+The goal of the Zone VI modifications was to improve the accuracy of the meters when used with black and white film.